vinceimbat/vinceimbat/content/lms self-assessment test.md

 sr-ease: 230
 ---

 This test is ideally taken before and after going through the [[building a minimum viable lms program|Building a Minimum Viable LMS Program]].
-It was taken from the [[thoughts/getting things done|Getting Things Done]] workbook.
+It was taken from the [[getting things done|Getting Things Done]] workbook.

 Rate yourself according to this scale:
 1 = strongly disagree